team-earth/data/food-security-nova-scotia/README.md

 ## ❗ Note on Resources

 This edition does **not yet include** a companion resource metadata file.
-A future version may introduce a `food-security-nova-scotia-resources.json` that lists organizations and initiatives aligned with the proposed solutions.
+A future version may introduce a `food-security-nova-scotia-resources.json` that lists programs and initiatives aligned with the proposed solutions.

 ## 🧠 Systems Approach